-No specific diet has been shown to make Crohn's symptoms better or worse.
-Specific food problems may vary from person to person.
+No specific diet has been shown to make Crohn symptoms better or worse.
+Types of food problems may vary from person to person.

-However, certain types of foods can make diarrhea and gas worse.
+Some foods can make diarrhea and gas worse.
 To help ease symptoms, try:

-Ask your doctor about extra vitamins and minerals you may need:
+Ask your doctor about extra vitamins and minerals you may need, such as:

 You may feel worried, embarrassed, or even sad and depressed about having a bowel disease.
 Other stressful events in your life, such as moving, a job loss, or the loss of a loved one can worsen digestive problems.

-Ask your doctor or nurse for tips on how to manage your stress.
+Ask your health care provider for tips on how to manage your stress.

-You can take medication to treat very bad diarrhea.
+You can take medicine to treat very bad diarrhea.
 Loperamide (Imodium) can be bought without a prescription.
-Always talk to your doctor or nurse before using these drugs.
+Always talk to your provider before using these drugs.

 Other medicines to help with symptoms include:

-Some people with Chron's disease may need surgery to remove a damaged or diseased part of the intestine (bowel resection).
-In some cases the entire large intestine (colon) is removed, with or without the rectum.
+Some people with Crohn disease may need surgery to remove a damaged or diseased part of the intestine.
+In some cases, the entire large intestine is removed, with or without the rectum.

-Patients who have Crohn's disease that does not respond to medications may need surgery to treat problems such as:
+People who have Crohn disease that does not respond to medicines may need surgery to treat problems such as:

 Surgeries that may be done include: